 What’s helpful when you’re approaching a crest is throttling down in a way that lifts the boat’s bow.
 This will help you ride the wave and not get water on your bow.

-If you throttle up while approaching a high, you’re most likely to go airborne.
+You’ll most likely go airborne if you throttle up while approaching a high.
 This will result in you crashing down on the water seconds later.
 You want to avoid that sort of wilderness in the rough sea.
-If you’re ever thrown airborne, remember to cut back on the throttle immediately.
+Remember to immediately cut back on the throttle if you’ve ever thrown airborne.

-Dealing with waves during choppy waters can be a lot like dancing with the wind.
-It will take you some time to learn to tackle the waves appropriately, but this experience will count massively in the long run.
+Dealing with waves during choppy waters can be like dancing with the wind.
+Learning to tackle the waves appropriately will take some time, but this experience will count massively in the long run.

 Wear Your Safety